-1 Common Criteria for Information Technology Security Evaluation (CC), Version 3.1 Revision 4 (ISO/IEC 15408)
+2 Common Criteria for Information Technology Security Evaluation (CC), Version 3.1 Revision 4 (ISO/IEC 15408)

-2 Certificate number: CC-19-222073
+3 Certificate number: CC-19-222073

-3 Certification ID: NSCIB-CC-19-222073
+4 Certification ID: NSCIB-CC-19-222073

-4 Document reference: 2018-0014
+5 Document reference: 2018-0014

-QSCD also uses other components such as identity providers or applications.
+the SAM, together form the QSCD, which is intended to be operated by a qualified trust service provider in a secure operational environment as part of a remote electronic signature and seal service.
+For its services, the QSCD also uses other components such as identity providers or applications.
 However, those components are not part of the QSCD and thus not inside the scope of this certification.

-Generation of Signature Creation Data:
+Generation of Signature and Seal Creation Data: